This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Assistive devices, such as braces, crutches, or wheelchairs, help you move.
 They can also help protect and support your body to prevent injury.

-- Physical and occupational therapy are programs to help you learn how to take care of yourself.
+- Physical, occupational, or speech, therapy are programs to help you learn how to take care of yourself.
 A physical therapist will teach you exercises to help improve movement and strength, and to decrease pain.
 An occupational therapist will teach you skills to help with your daily activities.
+A speech therapist will help you strengthen the muscles in your face that you use to speak.
+A speech therapist may also work with you if you have trouble swallowing.
+He or she will show you safer ways to swallow and teach you which foods and liquids are safe to eat and drink.
+He or she may also recommend soft foods or thick liquids to make it easier to swallow.

 - Surgery may be done to release tight muscles so it is easier for you to move.